masa-finance/subnet-42/README.md

 ## Troubleshooting

-1. Ensure your Bittensor wallet is properly registered on Subnet 42
+1. **Wallet Issues**
+   - Check if your coldkey exists at `/root/.bittensor/wallets/default/coldkey/default`
-2. Check your .env configuration:
+   - Check if your hotkey exists at `/root/.bittensor/wallets/default/hotkeys/default`
-   - Verify wallet and hotkey names are correct
+   - Ensure `COLDKEY_MNEMONIC` is set if you need to create a new coldkey
+   - For new hotkeys, either set `AUTO_GENERATE_HOTKEY=true` or provide `HOTKEY_MNEMONIC`

+2. **Network Issues**
-   - Ensure NETUID matches the network you're connecting to
+   - Verify NETUID matches the network you're connecting to (165 for testnet, 59 for mainnet)
+   - Ensure SUBTENSOR_NETWORK is correct (test or finney)

-3. For miners:
+3. **Container Issues**
-   - Check TEE worker logs for any initialization errors
+   - For miners: Check TEE worker logs for initialization errors
-4. For validators:
-   - Verify NATS is running and accessible
+   - For validators: Verify NATS is running and accessible
+   - Check container logs for any startup errors
+   - Verify environment variables are set correctly

 ## Development